Multi-layer films by confocal magnetron sputtering

 The use of confocal magnetron sputtering in combination with substrate rotation is a solution to these problems.
 Figure 1 (b) shows the typical geometry associated with this approach.
 As shown, the central axis of the magnetron is not aligned with that of the substrate.
 Instead, the magnetron is offset laterally and inclined such that its axis intersects with a point between the substrate centre and the outer edge.
 As a result, the deposition rate profile seen across the substrate surface is flatter (for the same ratio of substrate to target sizes), assuming the substrate is being rotated.

-A further benefit of confocal magnetron sputtering is that it allows for the positioning of multiple magnetrons for deposition onto a single substrate, enabling coating of substrates with multiple films of high uniformity.
+A further benefit of confocal magnetron sputtering is that it allows for the positioning of multiple magnetrons for deposition onto a single substrate.
+This enables coating of substrates with multiple films of high uniformity.
 This is achieved by positioning magnetrons on the same radius with respect to the substrate centre, but at different points around the circle associated with this radius (Figure 3).
 Moorfield FlexiHead magnetrons are ideally suited for this requirement, allowing for adjustment of vertical position and head angle through the ranges required.